Every professional practices good personal hygiene by regularly taking showers or baths.

 Some of us enjoy the relaxation of standing under a stream of hot water after a hard day at work.

-Most truckstop chains have a driver rewards program and point system that gives drivers a "point" (which is equivalent to one penny) for every gallon of fuel purchased at that
+Most truckstop chains have a driver rewards program and point system that gives drivers a "point" (which is equivalent to one penny) for every gallon of fuel purchased at that truck stop.

-truck stop.
 These points may be used like cash to buy things within the truckstop or businesses operating therein (like a fast food restaurant).

-Although there may be more, we are aware of these truck stop chains that have driver reward systems in place (listed here alphabetically):
+We are aware of these truck stop chains that have driver reward systems in place (listed here alphabetically):

 Of course, using your points on getting clean reduces the amount you can spend on other goods or services.

 you may be able to pay to clean up with a combination of the remainder of your points and cash.

 If a professional truck driver drives for a trucking company that has one or more terminals with such facilities, another great cost-saving measure is to clean up there.

 Some companies take better care of their washroom facilities than others.